Whether for relaxation or recovery, massage aids your body’s power to heal itself.

 Meet our therapists

-Therapeutic massage is an integral component to your overall wellness care, and we take great pride in hiring only the most experienced, highly trained and skilled therapists anywhere.
+Therapeutic massage is an integral component of your overall wellness care, and we take great pride in hiring only the most experienced, highly trained, and skilled therapists anywhere.
 Plus, they’re just great, caring people that we know you’ll enjoy getting to know better during your sessions!

 17 years experience; joined our staff in June 2013